Behind the curtain of immigration

 I am not worried about the “cost disease” of services for wellbeing because it means that people can afford more services and more goods as long as rising inequality doesn’t make some essential services, like healthcare, unaffordable for vulnerable people… Oops, that IS a problem!

-In addition to the inequality problem being a real disease, we have had a major problem with the cost disease of housing because whereas the cost of almost all physical goods has been plummeting in the US, the cost of housing is the one major good that has been going up in cost.
-This is one of the biggest economic problems in America because unlike food and clothing, housing is a major expense for every American family–it is the single biggest expense most households have.
+Furthermore, we have had a major problem with the cost disease of housing because whereas the cost of almost all physical goods has been plummeting in the US, the cost of housing is the big physical good that has been getting more expensive.
+This is one of the biggest economic problems in America because unlike food and clothing which have become less of a burden, housing is a major expense for every American family–it is the single biggest expense most households have.
 Marketplace reports that, “the average U.S. renter now spends 30% of their income on rent, a new all-time high” since Moody’s started collecting the data, two decades ago.
 In New York City, renters pay more than 68% of income, which is the highest in the nation.

 Housing cost is the root cause that explains why there is much more homelessness in high-cost places like California and New York than in lower-cost places like Texas and Illinois.